strongloop/flow-engine/README.md

   ```
   var middlewareHandler = require('flow-engine')(some_config);
+  middlewareHandler(request, response, next);
   ```

+### The Task interface
-- Every task/policy that is defined inside the config should have a corresponding task module.
-And the task module shall also return middleware handler:
+- Every task that is defined inside the config should have a corresponding task module.
+And the task module should provide setup function and return a task function - `function(context, next)`

   ```
   var taskHandler = require('taskModule')(task_config);
+  taskHandler(context, next);
   ```
 - **The taks module loading procedure**:
   - use task's name to search the task module and see if there is a task module under options.tasks[taskName].